 Design and technology is an inspiring, rigorous and practical subject.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.

-They acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
+Students acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing, art and geography.
 Pupils learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
 High-quality design and technology education makes an essential contribution to the creativity, culture, wealth and well-being of the nation.

-At Harris Academy Orpington students will study KS3 during years 7 to 9 as the Design and Technology team believe that a three-year curriculum best prepares students for continued engagement, enjoyment of and success in Design and Technology, before being given the option to continue studying GCSE Design and Technology at KS4.
+At Harris Academy Orpington students will study KS3 during years 7 to 9 as the Design and Technology team believe that a three-year curriculum best prepares students for continued engagement, enjoyment of and success in Design and Technology, before being given the option to continue studying GCSE Design and Technology at KS4 and KS5.

 What is the intention of the KS3 curriculum?

-We currently offer two 50-minute lessons per week in KS3.
-KS3 students will sit termly assessments based on what they are studying three times per year – this means that students’ progress and performance is able to be monitored and tracked so that students can be clearly guided to improved outcomes and also fostering opportunities for the sharing of good practice and what works across the department.
+We currently offer two 40-minute lessons as one double lesson per week in KS3 which means that the curriculum has in part been dictated by the teaching time available.
+KS3 students will sit termly assessments based on what they are studying three times per year – this means that students’ progress and performance is able to be monitored and tracked so that students can be clearly guided to improved outcomes and also fostering opportunities for the sharing of good practice and ‘what works’ across the department.

 The national curriculum for design and technology aims to ensure that all pupils: